aMarcireau/origami/README.md

 ## Download

-Visit the [releases page](https://github.com/aMarcireau/origami/releases) to download Origami for your platform.
+Visit the [Releases](https://github.com/aMarcireau/origami/releases)  page to download Origami for your platform.
 MacOS users should download *Origami-darwin-x64.zip*.

 ## Themes